linkedin/kafka-monitor/README.md

 ConsumeServiceConfig.java.</li>
 <br />
 <li> You can specify multiple SingleClusterMonitor in the kafka-monitor.properties to
-monitor multiple Kafka clusters in one Kafka Monitor process.
+monitor multiple Kafka clusters in one Xinfra Monitor process.
 As another advanced use-case, you can point ProduceService and ConsumeService to two different Kafka clusters that are connected by MirrorMaker to monitor their end-to-end latency.</li>
 <br />
-<li> Kafka Monitor by default will automatically create the monitor topic based on
+<li> Xinfra Monitor by default will automatically create the monitor topic based on
 the e.g.  <code>topic-management.replicationFactor</code> and <code>topic-management.partitionsToBrokersRatio</code>
 specified in the config. replicationFactor is 1 by default and you probably want to change it to the same replication factor as used for your existing topics.
 You can disable auto topic creation by setting <code>produce.topic.topicCreationEnabled</code> to false.
 </li>
 <br />
-<li> Kafka Monitor can automatically increase partition count of the monitor topic
+<li> Xinfra Monitor can automatically increase partition count of the monitor topic
 to ensure partition# >= broker#.
 It can also reassign partition and trigger preferred leader election to ensure that each broker acts as leader of at least one partition of the monitor topic.
 To use this feature, use either